manuparra/meerkat-pipeline-custom-hpc/README.md

 # The IDIA MeerKAT Pipeline

-The IDIA MeerKAT pipeline is a radio interferometric calibration pipeline designed to process MeerKAT data. **It is under heavy development, and so far only implements the cross-calibration steps, and quick-look images.
-Please report any issues you find in the [GitHub issues](https://github.com/idia-astro/pipelines/issues).**
+The IDIA MeerKAT pipeline is a radio interferometric calibration pipeline designed to process MeerKAT data.

 ## Requirements